 Farmers believe that livelihood activities are fairly similar across different wealth groups, but betteroff farmers tend to do both livestock (including small and large ruminants) and vegetable farming at a larger scale.
 Farmers in Western Division stated that better-off farmers are more able to produce and participate in markets because they have farm assets such as tractors, land, and building materials.
 They also have more access to government assistance than poorer farmers, because MOA gives assistance to more established/bigger or better-off farmers.
-Farmers in Western Division identified that poorer farmers have limited land, and they don't have access to grants or loans or help from outside sources, such as government and NGOs
+Farmers in Western Division identified that poorer farmers have limited land, and they don't have access to grants or loans or help from outside sources, such as government and NGOs compared with wealthier farmers who are given first choice in assistance.

-Box 11.
+Box 12.
 The farmers' view: Poor farmers